proximustech/Enjoy-Framework/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)
 # Enjoy Framework
+Now this project is ARCHIVED.
+This framework was the basis for many web apps in the past, giving excelent results in very short time.
+The most valuable features of the Enjoy Framework will be included in the Liberty Platform project.

-Plain PHP 5,7 MVC Framework
+Plain PHP 5,7 MVC Framework.

 ## Main Features